Queensland Nephrology Advanced Training Pathway

 - Have successfully completed or are in the process of completing the FRACP clinical examination (or equivalent recognised qualification) and have an interest in Nephrology.

-Please note The RACP have advised that the 2021 Divisional Clinical Exams will be held in August to September 2021.
-The RACP will provide more information about the release of DCE results, however, it is likely to be mid-late September 2021 at the earliest.
+Please note The RACP have advised that the 2022 Divisional Clinical Exams (DCE) will be held between June and August 2022.
+The RACP will provide more information about the release of DCE results; please refer to their website

 - Are registered (or eligible to be registered) with the Australian Health Practitioner Regulation Agency